Return

 While the care and support received under respite care may be temporary, it is usually focused on the unique needs of each older individual.

-Respite care professionals offer a wide variety of services for the safety and well-being of older persons.
+Respite care professionals offer a wide variety of services for the safety and well-being of seniors.
 Below are some respite services for older adults:

 1. Activities of Daily Living

-Activities of daily living refer to self-care tasks, such as bathing, dressing, and eating, that an individual must carry out daily.
-Some older people receive assistance in respite care to perform some of their daily tasks.
+Activities of daily living refer to self-care tasks, such as bathing, dressing, and eating, that an individual carries out daily.
+Some older adults receive assistance in respite care to perform some of these types of tasks.

 2. Basic Medical Care

 Most respite care providers are trained to provide essential medical services such as medication assistance or emergency care.
-However, if your older ones have unique health care needs, it is best to seek the services of a respite care provider with advanced medical knowledge.
+However, if your loved one has unique health care needs, it is best to seek the services of a respite care provider with advanced medical knowledge.

 3. Household Tasks and Maintenance

 With support from respite care professionals, older adults who stay at home find it more convenient to complete household chores.
-Laundry, meal preparation, and household cleaning are everyday tasks the care providers can help your loved ones with.
+Household cleaning, laundry, and meal preparation are everyday tasks the care providers can help your loved ones with.

 In respite care, older adults are offered transportation services to quickly get to appointments, perhaps at the clinic, community center, or grocery store.